andnaufal/credit-risk-ML-classifier/README.md

 | Macro Avg   | 0.96      | 0.97   | 0.96     | 94213   |
 | Weighted Avg| 0.97      | 0.97   | 0.97     | 94213   |

-1. Feature Importance: The selected model exhibits a well-balanced feature importance distribution.
-The top 3 features contributing to the model's predictions are X, Y, and Z.
-2. Intuition of Feature Importance: The directions of SHAP values align with our expectations.
-Anomalies are expected to have a larger rate of X and Y and a smaller number of Z, which is consistent with the feature importance findings.
-3. Effectiveness of Feature Engineering: The engineered features also demonstrate significance, ranking in the 4th, 5th, and 7th places in terms of importance.
-This suggests that the feature engineering effort was successful in enhancing the model's performance.

 The model achieves high precision, recall, and F1-score across all classes, indicating its effectiveness in classifying each category.
 The overall accuracy of the model is 0.97, demonstrating strong predictive performance.